Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 ```

 # Textures
-At the time of this writing, p5.js supports both video and image textures in webgl mode.
+At the time of this writing, p5.js supports both video and image textures in WEBGL mode.
 A texture is like a “skin” that wraps around a 3D geometry.
 For example, if you want a static image to “texture” a box, you would write something like this:

 ```
 var img;